VRGroupRWTH/DaVE/website/content/guide_content.md

 If you find an example fitting your visualization needs but want to use your own data, you can simply change the path to the data in the execution script.
 Afterwards it might be necessary to change some things in the visualization.
 In the case of visualizations with ParaView, you can edit the accompanying trace file.
 Lines where changes are potentially needed are marked with a comment containing ```# OWN_DATA``` and a short description of what needs to be adapted.

 For example, you download the volume rendering example but want to use on of the time steps of the viscous fingers data set from the SciVisContest 2016.
-You download the data set, place it in the data directory of the example and configured the correct file name in the template wizard or change it direcetly inside the execution script.
+You download the data set, place it in the data directory of the example and configured the correct file name in the template wizard or change it directly inside the execution script.
 The necessary changes to the trace file are exemplified below.

 ```python
 # create a new 'XML Image Data Reader'